How Long Does an Arizona School Investigation Take?

 What Happens if You Are Under Investigation by a District School?

-They may also let you know they don’t have to, so you should ask: are they reporting you to the Arizona board of education?
-Will there be action against your license?
-In addition, are they reporting this to the local police?
-Will they be opening an investigation or child protective services?
 These are all things that you want to know while they’re conducting their investigation.
 School districts have to keep children’s safety as their top priority.
-So, suppose they feel like students are threatened in any way.
+So, considering they feel like students are threatened in any way.
 In that case, their investigation will continue until they think it’s safe for you to re-enter the classroom.

 Contact Chelle Law